armaanthakur0930/armaanthakur0930/README.md

 3. **XAI for Credit Risk Assessment**
    Utilized decision tree visualization, SHAP, and LIME to explain credit risk assessment models.

-4. **ShopAR: Gamify Your Grocery Experience**
-   An AR-based app that gamifies grocery shopping, using YOLO for item detection and Unity AR Core for implementation.

 ## Certifications

 - AWS Certified Cloud Practitioner